MattKeeley/Discord-Bot/README.md

 # Commands:
-    !clone- Will clone the channel you type the command in.
-Does not copy the messages but will copy the permissions set on the channel.
-Very useful for making a temp channel.
+    !ctemp- Will clone the temp channel.
+This allows us to quickly setup a temperary channel either for walk throughs or just general notes.
     !help- Tells you where the documentation can be found.